YosysHQ-GmbH/blog_yosyshq/content/post/2023/14-solving-a-sudoku-with-symbiyosys-and-formal-verification.md

 When I visited my grandfather, I handed him the original and copied it onto a paper to solve it myself...
 I made a copying error(deep breath)...
 At least we stumble upon a unexpected feature : we now know how to identify an unfeasible grid !

-Now, having corrected my error... it still fails, but as expected: SymbiYosys notifies me that my assertion didn't hold!
-And that there's proof!
-Which is precisely what I was aiming for.
+Now, after correcting my mistake, it works as expected: SBY generates the solution for me!

-Here's the solution viewed through gtkwave (SymbiYosys give you the path of the vcd file):
+Here's the solution viewed through gtkwave (SBY give you the path of the vcd file):
 ![image](/static-2023/unreadable_solution.png)
 _GTKWave screenshot_

 Hmm... that's not very user-friendly to interpret.

 Let's take the futility of this exercise a step further and craft a Python script to visualize the solution.
 I've employed the pyDigitalWaveTools Python library to convert my VCD file into JSON format and have requested ChatGPT to create a script that reads the JSON and displays the solution in my terminal.
-All the sources can be accessed my [github page](https://github.com/LearnFpgaEasily/Solving-Sudoku-with-SymbiYosys).
+All the sources can be accessed my [github page](https://github.com/LearnFpgaEasily/Solving-Sudoku-with-SBY).

 Now, the moment we've all been waiting for - the solution: